basicx-StrgV/BasicxLogger/README.md

 It is designed to be as easy to use as possibel without losing functionalities and
 to be modular so it is easy to add features and extensions.

-## 👥 Contributing

-Working alone is not always easy and takes longer.
-If you want to help, making this library better, you can find informations [here](https://github.com/basicx-StrgV/BasicxLogger/blob/main/.github/CONTRIBUTING.md).

 ## ⭐ Features

 - Easy to use